rails/rails/guides/source/routing.md

 ### Advanced Constraints

-If you have a more advanced constraint, you can provide an object that responds to +matches?+ that Rails should use.
-Let's say you wanted to route all users on a blacklist to the +BlacklistController+.
+If you have a more advanced constraint, you can provide an object that responds to `matches?` that Rails should use.
+Let's say you wanted to route all users on a blacklist to the `BlacklistController`.
 You could do:

 ```ruby
 class BlacklistConstraint